 As for the Pump House Waterpark, it was the first time visiting for me, but E and the boys had been before so they were my tour guides.
 They started things off with a couple of laps in the Big River, which is the lazy-river style stream of water that encircles the area of the water park.
 It’s actually got a decent current, and you can ride tubes or just swim around and go with the flow.
 I was next introduced to the four main water slides.
 I joined Dylan on the “blue” water slide, where you ride on one of the inflatable tubes just like in the Big River.
 It’s been years since I’ve been to a water park, but man, these slides are fast!
 The last time I’d been on a water slide before these ones was when we were at a party back home and someone had rented one from their local water slide hire shop, it was great fun but nowhere near as big as these ones.
 In one section you go into complete darkness and as the slide dips and turns, it really throws you around.
 I was yelling up a storm on the blue slide once the darkness hit – you really have no idea which way the slide is going to go next, so you’re just on the edge of your seat.
 The “green” water slide has a similar setup, and Dylan and I started on our knees on our double tube – we had a pretty bad tumble in the dark section of the slide and ended up falling off our tube!
 It was pretty crazy, and if you’re looking for something tame, these slides are certainly not it.
 I was next introduced to the “orange” slide, which kicks it up a notch – you don’t ride a tube, and there are some serious g-forces if you let yourself pick up speed in that one.
 To finish off, I tried the “red” slide, which is called “La Chute”; it has an off-axis loop in it.
 Whoa, that one really is in a league of its own.
 You take an extra staircase that gets you up into a little room sticking out of the top of the water park structure – that’s already a message right there.
 You start off standing in what is essentially a clear, vertical coffin that gets closed around you, then the floor drops out from beneath your feet and you are just about free falling – that is until you start to get into the loop and you are crushed to the outer wall of the slide.
 It is a huge, harrowing rush of a ride.
 One very cool thing about our visit to the Pump House this evening was that since we were near the end of the day, we just walked right onto all the slides and there were no lines.
 We also visited a bunch of other attractions in the water park – one that I really liked was the bouldering wall that is perched right above the water, so that when you release, you just splash down.
 I want to get back to work on that one tomorrow.
 We finished off in the huge “Hot Springs” hot tub, which has a number of little coves that act like little secluded hot tubs of their own.
 I’d heard quite a bit about the Pump House from E and the boys and other folks that have gone, but I still wasn’t quite sure what my own experience would be like.
 Now that I’ve been, I’ve got to say that almost anyone will find something there that they’ll enjoy.
 I’d like to try the surfing wave tomorrow; there always seems to be at least a bit of a line there even when it’s slow, but it looks like it would be a lot of fun.

 We stayed at the Pump House right up through the 9:00 P.M. closing, and then headed back to the room and cooked up a late dinner of pasta, bread, salad, and other stuff that we’d brought from home.
 The kitchen in our unit has plenty of space and naturally everything you need for cooking and cleaning is available.
 The boys say they already can’t wait to come again, so we’ll be watching for more lodging packages.
 The water park really makes the trip quite unique, and it’s certainly an incentive to stay over and make it a multi-day event.
 It’s also nice to be able to acknowledge Jay Peak’s efforts to make the resort a place that has got so much to offer that people will really want to come here, even if they aren’t skiing.
 Being able to come up and have a good time, while supporting the economy in a part of the state that could really use the boost is a win-win as far as we’re concerned.
 We came up two years ago for the Mother’s Day brunch at Alice’s Table for a day trip, but with all the additions to the resort since then, an overnight stay was a really good fit this time.
 I’m sure the incentive to take similar trips will only increase as the resort’s developments continue – I can’t wait to see what the West Bowl ski terrain expansion will be like if the resort is able to continue with their plans.
 On a practical note, I was able to hop right on to the free wireless here at the Tram Haus and upload this report with ease.
 The signal was strong, and upload and download speeds were both in the 20 Mb/sec, so uploading pictures for the trip report was a snap.
+It was almost as good as the kind of services you can find more about online!

 Sunday update: As forecast, the sky was gray this morning.
 There wasn’t any notable precipitation when we first awoke, but from our room we could see umbratilous clouds pushing their way down from Jay Peak to hide the upper mountain slopes.
 Brunch down at Alice’s Table was excellent, just as we’d experienced on our last Mother’s Day trip, and it felt like there were even more options available this time.
 While at brunch, the rains finally came, and that quickly evoked memories of the snowstorm that was taking place the last time we’d been eating there – we were even sitting at the same table!